virada-k/agricultural-yield-performance-analysis-sorghum/README.md

 <br>

 # 📢 Data Source
-The dataset used in this project is from the adugna.sorghum dataset in the agridat package in R.
+The dataset used in this project is from the adugna.sorghum dataset in the agridat package in R Programming.

 **Note:** Asfaw Adugna (2008) conducted researched this dataset.